Peer Community In

 ARE THE RECOMMENDED PREPRINTS EDITED BY PCI?

 No copy-editing of the articles is carried out by PCI.
-However, PCI provides templates (word, Latex) to the authors to format their preprint for submission.
-After a recommendation, the authors can put a badge on the 1st page of their preprint with a link to the recommendation so that readers know that this version of the preprint was peer-reviewed and recommended by a PCI – e.g. see this preprint.
+However, PCI provides templates (Word, LaTeX) to the authors to format their preprint for submission.
+After the recommendation of their preprint, the authors can place a badge on the 1st page of their preprint with a link to the recommendation so readers know this version of the preprint was peer-reviewed and recommended by a PCI – e.g., see this preprint.

 DO I HAVE TO DEPOSIT MY RECOMMENDED PREPRINT IN AN INSTITUTIONAL REPOSITORY?

 Some institutions require authors to deposit their Author Accepted Manuscript (AAM) in their institutional repositories.
 This is the case, for example, at the CNRS, which has an open-access policy requiring researchers to deposit their accepted manuscripts in HAL (https://hal.archives-ouvertes.fr).
-In such cases, we advise authors to deposit the version of the preprint recommended by PCI in their institutional repository.
+In such cases, we advise authors to deposit the PCI-recommended version of the preprint in their institutional repository.

 ARE THE RECOMMENDED PREPRINTS INDEXED?

 Yes, recommended preprints are indexed.
-OpenAlex and Google Scholar index all sorts of documents (articles, books, reports, etc.), including preprints deposited in repositories such as arXiv, bioRxiv, and Hal.
+OpenAlex and Google Scholar index a wide range of documents (articles, books, reports, etc.), including preprints deposited in repositories such as arXiv, bioRxiv, and HAL.
 Therefore, these platforms record preprint citations in the same way they record citations of journal articles.

-BioRxiv and MedRxiv both index preprints that are recommended by PCI here.
+bioRxiv and medRxiv both list preprints that are recommended by PCI here.

-Once a preprint has been recommended by a PCI, the authors can opt to leave it on a preprint server, to publish it in Peer Community Journal, to submit it to a PCI-friendly journal or to any other journal.
+Once a preprint has been recommended by a PCI, the authors can opt to leave it on a preprint server, publish it in the Peer Community Journal, submit it to a PCI-friendly journal, or submit it to any other journal.

 WOULD SCIENTIFIC JOURNALS ACCEPT PREPRINTS WITH A PCI RECOMMENDATION AS VALID CITABLE REFERENCES?

-Most scientific journals accept the citation of preprints in the reference list of their publications (see reference), provided that they are correctly cited.
+Most scientific journals accept citations to preprints in their reference lists (see reference), provided they are correctly cited.
 Recommended preprints have a specific reference format indicating they were peer-reviewed and recommended.
 They can, therefore, be cited.

 DO SCIENTIFIC JOURNALS ACCEPT THE SUBMISSION OF PREPRINTS DEPOSITED IN OPEN ARCHIVES?